 - Consider going with the traditional “lucky” foods listed in this article at Epicurious.

-- Prepare a theme dinner, revolving around a country.
-For instance, have a Scandinavian Smorgasbord or try your hand at tamales and a Mexican fiesta.
+- Prepare a theme dinner, revolving around another country.
+For instance, have a Scandinavian Smorgasbord or try your hand at tamales and a Mexican food fiesta.

-- Sparkling apple cider is always a big hit.
-However, at two bucks a bottle, it’s not cheap.
+Sparkling apple cider is always a big hit.
+However, at three bucks a bottle, it’s not cheap, especially if you’re serving many people.
 Buy carbonated water for $.50/2 liter bottle (or thereabouts) and mix it with your favorite frozen juice concentrate.
 Just substitute the bubbly water for the water that is called for on the package.
 Instant sparkly juice.

 Try these recipes if you want more specific guidance:

 I’d love to hear what you’re cooking up.
 Head to the comments and let’s chat!